kuwarp/node-js-fundamentals/README.md

 ```

 6️⃣.
-CURD Operation in nodejs?
+CURD Operation in nodejs? <br>
   <br> CRUD is an acronym for Create, Read, Update and Delete.
 It is a set of operations we get servers to execute (POST, GET, PUT and DELETE requests respectively).
 This is what each operation does:
 ```Ruby
     Create (POST) - Make something